valery1707/hugo/content/blog/2013-09-29-named-capture-groups-in-regular-expressions.markdown

 title: "Named Capture Groups in Regular Expressions"
 date: 2013-09-29
 comments: true
-categories: ruby code regexp python javascript
+categories:
+- ruby
+- code
+- regexp
+- python
+- javascript
+tags:
+- ruby
+- code
+- regexp
+- python
+- javascript
 ---
 I will admit that I find regular expressions somewhat hard to parse.
 While the thinking process needed to write a regular expression is iterative and hence results in the correct expression suitable for the situation, once it is written it lacks readability.
 I have faced that pain of trying to grok a complex regular expression written years ago.
 So I was pleasantly surprised when I saw [this example](https://news.ycombinator.com/item?id=6463144) from Hacker News user *WestCoastJustin*.
 I found it very easy to understand because of the names he had assigned to each capture group in the expression.